-IN THEIR 1996 BOOK, The Forgotten Pollinators, Buchmann and Nabhan estimated that animal pollinators are needed for the reproduction of 90% of flowering plants and one third of human food crops.
+In their 1996 book, The Forgotten Pollinators, Buchmann and Nabhan estimated that animal pollinators are needed for the reproduction of 90% of flowering plants and one third of human food crops.
 Each of us depends on these industrious pollinators in a practical way to provide us with the wide range of foods we eat.
 In addition, pollinators are part of the intricate web that supports the biological diversity in natural ecosystems that helps sustain our quality of life.

 Abundant and healthy populations of pollinators can improve fruit set and quality, and increase fruit size.
 In farming situations this increases production per hectare.
 In the wild, biodiversity increases and wildlife food sources increase.
-Agricultural production in the Eastern Vancouver Island ecoregion is extremely diverse including squash, berries, and fruit trees which rely on honey bees and native bees for pollination.
+Much of the land use in the coastal gap ecoregion includes pulp and sawlog forestry, although extensive crop production in this area is also common.
+Some products include legumes, grains, oilseeds, root crops and other vegetables, and some tree fruits and berries which rely on honey bees and native bees for pollination.
 Honey bees pollinate more than \$4 billion worth of crops in Canada each year.